lucasgauk/jekyll-blog/_posts/2019-12-11-Change-Streams-and-Reactive-Spring.md

 potential use cases for them.

 As I mentioned before, careful when using this code.
-This is all fairly new stuff so I'm not super confident with conventions, etc.
+This is all fairly new stuff so I'm not super confident with conventions, etc. And stay tuned for a post where I create a little Angular application that uses our new event driven endpoint to display Post updates in real time.

-But MAN it's cool isn't it?
 Have fun and happy coding!